 With only 56 rooms and suites, this property is rich in heritage and decorated with original oil paintings and antique furniture that contrast beautifully with more contemporary influences.
 The hotel has a spa, restaurant and bar, and also a delightful courtyard garden where guests can relax outdoors during the warmer seasons.

 Do you have any recommendations for luxury hotels in Paris?
 Let me know in the comments or get in touch on social media.
+If you’re planning a visit to Paris, have a read of my Paris travel guide or book a private sightseeing tour.

 You may also like: